jinluchang/Qlattice/docs/contents/env-vars.md

   In unit of bytes.

   Default is empty.
 It does not alter the system setting.
-Suggested value is `8192`.
+Suggested setting is `export q_malloc_mmap_threshold=8192`.

 - `q_mk_id_node_in_shuffle_seed`